 Tenders and Grants

-On 5 May 2016 the Assistant Minister for Health, the Hon Ken Wyatt AM, MP announced the 17 organisations that have been awarded a Community Awareness Grant to help encourage more Australians to join the Australian Organ Donor Register online and to discuss their decision with family and friends.
-Click here to view the list of the organisations.
+On 19 June 2017 the Minister Ken Wyatt AM, MP, announced the awarding of Community Awareness Grants to 16 organisations to help encourage more Australians to make and register a donation decision online on the Australian Organ Donor Register, and discuss their decision with friends and family.
+Click here to view the list of 2017 Community Awareness Grants Recipients.

 Who can apply?

 Those eligible to be grants recipients are non-government organisations and professional bodies, including community-based not for profit organisations or local government associations.
 Commercial organisations proposing activities with a not for profit focus will be considered.